dmsl/anyplace/README.md

 Anyplace Open Source Project

-Here you can download the application from playstore: https://play.google.com/store/apps/details?id=com.dmsl.anyplace&hl=en
+You can download the application from playstore: https://play.google.com/store/apps/details?id=com.dmsl.anyplace&hl=en

-Also you can view the source code for the Android Application in /android/ Installation procedure can be found in the README file in /android/ReadMe/ReadMe.txt
+You can view the source code for the Android Application in /android/ Compilation details can be found in the README file in /android/ReadMe/ReadMe.txt

 Anyplace Project is under the following license: